Up to 35% Off Raised Beds

 This palm produces bright yellowish-orange fruit in the fall or winter seasons.
 Its fruit is edible with a sweet and tart flavor.
 Many Pindo palm owners will eat it right off the tree, though you can use it for jellies or jams.

 The jelly palm can grow in full sun or partial shade and is tolerant of most soils, so long as it’s well-draining.
-Because falling fruit can be messy, plant jelly palms at least 10 feet from any paved surfaces.
+Because falling fruit can be messy, plant these small palm trees at least 10 feet from any paved surfaces.

 Lady Palm